 - 1. New members and members re-enrolling after the 90-day re-enrollment window. - 2.
-Members enrolled with a Contractor that is not available after the member moves to a new Geographic Service Area (GSA). - 3.
-Infants, born to a mother who is determined to have a Seriously Mentally III (SMI) and enrolled with a RBHA Services Only Contractor, with no family continuity with an AHCCCS Complete Care Contractor. - 4.
+Members enrolled with a Contractor that is not available after the member moves to a new Geographic Service Area (GSA). - Infants, born to a mother enrolled in the Federal Emergency Service (FES) Program, CMDP or who is determined to have a Serious Mental Illness (SMI) and enrolled with a RBHA Contractor, with no family continuity with an AHCCCS Complete Care Contractor. - 4.
 Members who were enrolled with a RBHA and who are determined to have an SMI but who have been determined to no longer qualify as SMI and who do not have family continuity with an AHCCCS Complete Care Contractor.